DataCollectingTami/CEEZER-Challenge/README.md

 - I focused on showcasing different strategies and using as many cypress features are possible rather than writing consistent and most efficient tests
 - I did not set up different viewport sizes but did write the tests to pass in all devices sizes
 - I used text to select certain elements for simplicity (though it is bad practice)
+- I used cypress-image-snapshots for simple visual tests for simplicity &rarr; it leads to pretty flaky results.
+There are better tools for visual testing but I did not want to use a tool that requires API keys